swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

     /// - Returns: A collection or ranges in the receiver of all occurrences of
     /// `regex`.
-Returns an empty collection if `regex` is not found. public func ranges(of regex: some RegexComponent) -> some Collection<Range<Index>> }
+Returns an empty collection if `regex` is not found. public func ranges(of regex: some RegexComponent) -> some Collection<Range<Index>>

+    /// Finds and returns the ranges of the all occurrences of a given sequence
+    /// within the collection.
+    /// - Parameter content: A closure to produce a `RegexComponent` to search for
+    /// within this collection.
+    /// - Returns: A collection or ranges in the receiver of all occurrences of
+    /// regex.
+Returns an empty collection if not found. public func ranges(
+        @RegexComponentBuilder _ content: () -> some RegexComponent
+    ) -> some Collection<Range<Index>>
+}
 ```